silksil/personalLearnings/productivity.md

 - To let your unconscious work on a decision.

 #### 2.8 Automate
-Schedule time where you define and tackle inefficiencies.
-Examples:
+Schedule time where you define and tackle things that can be automated.
-* Make it easy to find information across platforms (Drive, Evernote, Desktop, Email etc.)
-* Password manager (Dashlane)
-* Automatically start all necessary programs when restarting the computer.

 #### Stop being a perfectionist
 This probably one of my biggest contrainst for when it comes to productivity.
 Although being a perfectionist can have it's advantages, it can also negatively impact your ability to get things done.